Kandi-Rohan/SIH2025/README.md

-SIH 2025 – Cost-Effective Solution for Detecting Breakage of Low Voltage AC Distribution Overhead Conductors Problem Statement
+SIH 2025 – Developing a cost effective solution for detecting the breakage of Low Voltage AC Distribution Over Head conductors

+Problem Statement

 Overhead low-voltage AC distribution conductors are prone to breakage due to storms, aging infrastructure, or accidental impact.
 This results in: